Ko Tao: Population

 To serve the tourist population, some 3,000–5,000 Burmese workers staff the island.
 There is a dominant Thai family on the island that owns several dive schools, resorts, and bars.

 Transportation

-Motorbikes are the main form of transport, however visitors are advised to drive responsibly as motorbikes are the main cause of injury to tourists in the area.
+Motorbikes are the main form of transport and the main cause of injury to tourists in the area.

 Ferries

 Ferry companies Lomprayah, Seatran, and Songserm serve Ko Tao from: